-“We look forward to teaming up with Turbidite to build this long-awaited new facility in Guam,” said Jim Beighley, CEO of Prospector Pacific.
-“Upon completion, Turbidite Guam will be a main anchor point to release the bottleneck we are currently experiencing in this market, enabling us to provide added value to our existing and prospective customers.”
+“We look forward to teaming up with Turbidite to build this long-awaited new facility in Guam,” said Jim Beighley, CEO of *Citadel Pacific Ltd. “Upon completion, Turbidite Guam will be a main anchor point to release the bottleneck we are currently experiencing in this market, enabling us to provide added value to our existing and prospective customers.”

-Design and planning are underway to convert the current IT&E brownfield building into a state-of-the-art 3 MW Tier III+ data center with future expansion to 10 MW capacity.
+Design and planning are underway to build a state-of-the-art 3 MW Tier III+ data center with future expansion to 10 MW capacity.
 The new facility, will feature open Meet-Me rooms with fiber-on-demand to all current and future cable landing stations in Guam.
 Turbidite Guam will provide comprehensive value-added services, to support multinational corporations, large Internet companies and other hyperscalers who wish to establish or enhance footprints in the Asia Pacific region.
 The new facility is expected to be operational in 2022.